MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-auth-overview.md

 ---
-title: Overview of native authentication APIs references
+title: Overview of Native Authentication APIs references
-description: Find out the use, and the available API options for native authentication in Microsoft Entra ID for customers
+description: Find out the use, and the available API options for Native Authentication in Microsoft Entra ID for customers
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus